Price-Babson Symposium for Entrepreneurship Educators

 Your Faculty Director

 This program is led by Professor Heidi Neck, the Jeffry A. Timmons Professor of Entrepreneurial Studies at Babson College.
 She teaches entrepreneurship for educators and MBA students.
 Her research interests include entrepreneurship education, entrepreneurship inside organizations, and creative thinking.
 Neck is the lead author of the award-winning, Teaching Entrepreneurship: A Practice-Based Approach, written to help educators teach entrepreneurship in more experiential and engaging ways.
 She has published 40+ book chapters, research monographs, and refereed articles in such journals as Journal of Small Business Management, Entrepreneurship Theory & Practice, and International Journal of Entrepreneurship Education.
 Read More»

 Cost includes all program materials, accommodations, and meals at the award-winning Babson Executive Conference Center.

-Accommodations are from 4 p.m. on the Sunday before the program to 11 a.m. on Thursday, the last day of the program.
+Accommodations are from 4 p.m. on the Monday to 12:30 p.m. on Friday, the last day of the program.
 There will be a welcome reception at 6 p.m.
-Sunday evening.
-The program starts at 8:30 a.m. on Monday and ends at 4 p.m on Thursday.
+Monday evening.
+The program starts at 8:30 a.m. on Tuesday and ends at 12:30p.m on Friday.
 All participants receive a certificate of completion.

 Each session has a limited number of participants to preserve the intimacy and collegiality of the experience.
 Applications are accepted on a first-come, first-served basis.